 A bridging loan differs to a normal loan in that it is much quicker to secure, making it an attractive option when you need to finance a project fast.
-Interest is retained upfront so there are no monthly interest payments.
+The arrangement fee and interest are deducted in advance, so there are no monthly interest payments.
 Anyone can apply for a bridging loan; they are used commonly when buying at auction, or if you need to buy before a sale, as well as by property developers and businesses looking to flip a property (the process of buying and selling quickly).

 You can usually borrow up to 70-75% of the property’s value that you are using as security if it is a first charge (no other mortgage attached to it).
 Lenders often have different criteria when considering an application and it is not just a simple income multiple.

 There are two types of bridging loans, called ‘open’ or ‘closed’ bridging loans.
 If you have a guaranteed exit plan in place this is known as a closed bridge.
 An open bridge is used when the exit date has not yet been set, due to financing not currently finalised.
 This is a more common form of bridging loan, as it can be difficult to guarantee long-term finance at the time you take out the bridging loan.

 The exit strategy is an important part of the process and should be considered before you take out a bridging loan.
 Bridging loans are an effective short-term solution to obtaining finance quickly when long-term finance is not currently available but will be by the time the bridging loan is due to be repaid.

 Are Bridging Loans Secured?